Mariska (rapper)

-Mariska (born Anna Maria Rahikainen; 19 February 1979 in Helsinki) is a Finnish rapper, singer and songwriter.
+(born 19 February 1979), better known by her stage name Mariska, is a Finnish rapper, singer and songwriter.
 She writes her songs by herself, and the lyrics often deal with relationships, male chauvinism and politics.

 Biography

-Mariska began to play piano in Sibelius-Akatemia at the age of 7.
+Born in Helsinki, Mariska began to play piano in Sibelius-Akatemia at the age of seven.
 She soon changed her style to punk and joined a punk-band called Oheisvasara.
 Mariska moved to London in 1998 to study Latin and old Greek in university.

 Career as a rap artist

-She returned to Finland in 2002 and her first album Toisin sanoen was released the same year.
-Mariska's second album, Memento mori was released in 2004, and the third, Suden hetki followed in August 2005.
+Mariska returned to Finland in 2002 and her first album Toisin sanoen was released the same year.
+Her second album, Memento mori was released in 2004, and the third, Suden hetki followed in August 2005.
 The latter two were nominated for Emma Awards.

 Mariska and Pahat Sudet

-In 2010 Mariska switched genre teaming up with Jaakko Jakku, Klaus Suominen and Luis Herrero.
+In 2010, Mariska switched genre teaming up with Jaakko Jakku, Klaus Suominen and Luis Herrero.
 The new formation was named Mariska & Pahat Sudet.
 The self-titled album Mariska & Pahat Sudet was released in May 2010 and characterized as punk jazz and blues pop spiritual.

 In recently dying her hair red Mylène Farmer-style, she enhanced her image for the release of her 2012 album Kukkurukuu, which has thus far spawned the singles "Liekki", "Kukkurukuu" and "Kuolema on kalamies".

 Career as a pop singer

 After Mariska & Pahat Sudet dissolved in 2013 Mariska began working on her current solo career as a pop singer.
 She released a single Itserakkausjuttuu in 2015 and the subsequent album Matador in 2016.
-In 2018 she released a poem collection titled Määt ja Muut – Runoja eläimistä ja ihmisistä and in 2019 her second album as a solo pop singer titled Mariska.
-In 2020 Mariska participated in the 11th season of popular Finnish music reality show Vain elämää.
+In 2018, she released a poem collection titled Määt ja Muut – Runoja eläimistä ja ihmisistä and in 2019 her second album as a solo pop singer titled Mariska.
+In 2020, Mariska participated in the 11th season of popular Finnish music reality show Vain elämää.